luciolucio/holi/CONTRIBUTING.md

 To run cljs tests, run `make test-cljs`

+To run tests against the candidate jar, run `make test-all-libs`

 ### Code formatting

 Run `make fmt-check` to see if code formatting is ok, and `make fix` to fix formatting automatically